-Why Are My Cuticles Peeling?
-Knowing why and how to look after them is not only essential for how your nails will ultimately look and how they feel, but it can help your natural nails grow longer and stronger.
+Knowing why your cuticles are peeling and how to look after them is not only essential for how your nails will ultimately look and how they feel, but it can help your natural nails grow longer and stronger.
+Having been plagued by dry cuticles for years I decided to speak to some experts and conduct some thorough research into the topic.
+Here is what I have been able to find.

-If you want impressive natural nails, where you can apply some fashionable designs, you will need to be able to not only prevent them from peeling, but to restore them from any damage/trauma that may have occurred.
+If you want impressive natural nails, where you can apply some fashionable designs, you will need to be able to not only prevent your cuticles from peeling, but to restore them from any damage/trauma that may have occurred.

 You may feel that you have had damaged Cuticles for some time and that you are not sure what is actually causing them to peel in the first place.
 You may even feel quite overwhelmed about why they are actually peeling to begin with.